 There are many adaptogens with a myriad of benefits, but the below are some of my favorites, along with their benefits and how I prefer to consume them.

-- Ashwagandha is my favorite adaptogen, and the one I consume most regularly.
+- Ashwagandha is one of the two adaptogens I consume most regularly (tied with Tulsi, below!).
 It helps me manage my anxiety, reduce cortisol, and feel more stable and grounded during the day.
 In true adaptogenic nature, though, it can also help elevate the energy of those suffering from low energy.
 It has been shown to enhance sleep quality, improve endurance, and has “anti-inflammatory, antitumor, antistress, antioxidant, immunomodulatory, hemopoietic, and rejuvenating properties,” all with no associated toxicity.
 I take ashwagandha from Organic India, use code Megan for 15% off!

 - Astragalus helps support the immune system, lower blood pressure, protect the liver, and has antibacterial and anti-inflammatory properties.
 Mt.
 Sinai reports that it can also help treat diabetes and protect the body from cancer and diabetes.
 I like these capsules.

 - Chaga is best known for its immune system benefits, but also has antioxidant properties and can support overall well-being.
 I like the Four Sigmatic Defend coffee (use code LYONS for 10% off), which also has cordyceps for energy, is organic, and only has 50 mg caffeine.

 - Cordyceps is an energizing and stimulating adaptogen that has been shown to have benefits for athletic performance and mental focus.
 I like the Four Sigmatic Defend coffee (use code LYONS for 10% off), which also has chaga for immune support, is organic, and only has 50 mg caffeine.